jasonshave/AzureStorage.QueueService/README.md

         serializationOptions => serializationOptions.AllowTrailingCommas = true);
     ```

+## Sending messages to an Azure storage account queue

+The following example shows the .NET "Worker Service" template where the class uses the `IHostedService` interface to run a particular code block repeatedly.
+The application will send the payload to the queue every five seconds.

-4. Inject the `IQueueService` interface and use as follows:
+1. Inject the `IQueueService` interface and use as follows:

     ```csharp
-    public class Worker : IHostedService
+    public class Sender : IHostedService
     {
         private readonly IQueueService _queueService;

+        public Sender(IQueueService queueService) => _queueService = queueService;

+        public async Task StartAsync(CancellationToken cancellationToken)
+        {
+            while (!cancellationToken.IsCancellationRequested)
+            {
+                var myMessage = new MyMessage("Test");
+                await _queueService.SendMessageAsync<MyMessage>(myMessage, cancellationToken);
+                Task.Delay(5000);
+            }
+        }
+    }
+    ```

+## Receiving and handling messages from an Azure storage account queue

+The following example shows the .NET "Worker Service" template where the class uses the `IHostedService` interface to run a particular code block repeatedly.
+The application will receive the payload from the queue repeatedly.

+1. Inject the `IQueueService` interface and use as follows:

+    ```csharp
+    public class Receiver : IHostedService
+    {
+        private readonly IQueueService _queueService;
         private readonly IMyMessageHandler _myMessageHandler; // see optional handler below

-        public Worker(IQueueService queueService, IMyMessageHandler myMessageHandler)
+        public Receiver(IQueueService queueService, IMyMessageHandler myMessageHandler)
         {
             _queueService = queueService;
             _myMessageHandler = myMessageHandler;